A lot happens behind the scenes of a sales department.

-Sales operations will also pay special attention to the metrics of the sales team because they use that past data to make decisions for the future.
+Operations will also pay special attention to the metrics of the sales team because they use that past data to make decisions for the future.

 Here are a couple of metrics that sales ops teams will always have an eye on.

-Sales ops teams will measure the average amount of time it takes for a new hire to ramp up to gauge the effectiveness of their current onboarding program.
+The ops teams will measure the average amount of time it takes for a new hire to ramp up to gauge the effectiveness of their current onboarding program.
 A new hire has officially “ramped up” once they become fully productive and actually start contributing to the team.

 Because the sales operations team is present to make the sales team’s job easier, they need to understand how they are currently performing.
 Whether or not reps are meeting their quota speaks directly to the success of the team.

-Sales ops teams will look at the quota achievement rate, which shows the percentage of reps hitting their sales quota, to see where things currently are with overall success of the team.
+Ops teams will look at the quota achievement rate, which shows the percentage of reps hitting their sales quota, to see where things currently are with overall success of the team.

 Sales operations teams will also need to understand the conversion rate as prospects move down the sales pipeline.
 There are three key conversions that are the most important to grasp: